Fall 2020 Groups & Workshops

 Interpersonal Process “Understanding Self & Others” (USO)

-This 8-10 week group is appropriate for students with a wide range of concerns such as dissatisfied relationships, loneliness/social isolation, low self-esteem/confidence, or concerns with “not good enough” or judgment.
+This semester-long group is appropriate for students with a wide range of concerns such as dissatisfied relationships, loneliness/social isolation, low self-esteem/confidence, or concerns with “not good enough” or judgment.

-This 8-10 week group is a good fit for graduate students facing challenges related to academics and personal and professional relationships, self-esteem/confidence, identity development, and career issues.
+This semester-long group is a good fit for graduate students facing challenges related to academics and personal and professional relationships, self-esteem/confidence, identity development, and career issues

 - Increase commitment to self-exploration and growth with regards to identity development